Welcome to Highworth Warneford School

 Q/ Where can I go at breaks and lunchtimes?

 Year 7 always have an allocated outside social area that they share with Year 8 students – the Lower School Tennis courts.
 If you want somewhere to read quietly or study, you can always go to the Library.
 You might also choose to go to a lunchtime club.
 All areas are properly supervised, so there is always a teacher or other member of staff to talk to if you need to!
+There is also a separate toilet for younger students.

 The Curriculum and Lessons